 A mobile printer saves plenty of time and money that would otherwise be spent in traveling to a stationary printer to print something and then traveling back to hand it over to whom it is required.
 For example, a distributor may want to print receipts while on the road, delivering goods to his customer.
 Little research is required in buying a mobile printer.
 The research is built around your requirements.
 Here are three tips on how to choose a mobile printer.

 “Enhancing Productivity”, as such, cannot be measured as an item.
-Different companies and individuals have different meaning or definition for the phrase.
-Some want real time outputs; others may want to save money while still others would want their work to reflect professionalism.
+Different companies and individuals have different meanings or definitions for the phrase.
+Some want real-time outputs; others may want to save money while still others would want their work to reflect professionalism.

 How to choose a Mobile Printer

 The main points to be researched and considered while selecting a mobile printer are: